fdrio/p3/DS_P1-master/P1_802150328/README.txt

 to manipulate files inside the virtual disk systems.
 + The main package in the program is diskUtilities:

-	* Which contains the DiskUnit, VirtualDiskBlock, DiskUnitInterface, DirectoryManager, DiskManager, DiskUtils, FileManager, FreeBlockManager and INodeManager java files.
+	* Which contains the DiskUnit, VirtualDiskBlock, DirManager, DiskManager, DiskUtils, FileLoaderandManager, FreeBlockManager and INodeManager java files.

 + The classes are based on reading and writing information on to the RandomAccessFiles simulating a disk system, through the virtual file system and its virtual shell.